-This article will discuss the importance of intelligent spend management, the risks of poor spend management, and some key areas businesses should focus on when exploring spend management solutions.
+This article will discuss the importance of intelligent spend management in procurement management, the benefits, and risks of spend management, spend management process and strategy steps, and key areas your business should focus on when exploring spend management solutions.

 What is Spend Management?

-Making money is a lot more exciting than saving money.
-However, don’t forget that savings opportunities can have just as big an impact on your bottom line.
-These cost savings can then be funneled into more productive activities like research and development, marketing, and hiring.
+Cost-saving opportunities improve your bottom-line profitability and cash flow.
+Cash available from cost savings can then be funneled into more productive activities like research and development, marketing, and hiring.

 With organized expense data, companies have the transparency needed to identify and manage bottlenecks.
 This is especially important for a business looking to scale.
 Spotting and cutting costs by a few percentage points might not seem like much now, but it could have huge implications as you grow.

 Whether it’s tax season, preparing for an audit, or managing supplier contracts, tracking and documenting expenses is critical.
 Staying organized helps avoid penalties, maximize tax breaks, and keep suppliers happy.

 What are the Risks of Poor Spend Management?

 Risks of poor spend management include disorganization, increased costs, and poor supply chain management.

 Without an ongoing effort to maintain clean data, orderly payment records, and oversee expenses, it’s easy for things to get out of hand.
 Managing spending takes time and effort.
 Unfortunately, companies that are more focused on revenue growth often make spend management a lesser priority,

 This is a byproduct of disorganization.
 Without an established system for monitoring expenses, it’s easy for inefficiencies to go unnoticed.
 Strategic sourcing, contract management, and other cost-cutting efforts are ignored or simply not feasible.